-- Models can be used to systematically create tests. - Models have structure.
-We can exploit that structure. - Exercises stateful behavior of a class or functionality. - Helps identify important input. - State machines model expected behavior. - Cover states, transitions, non-looping paths, loops. - Can also verify properties over models as part of verification (next class).
+- Models can be used to systematically create tests. - Exercises stateful behavior of a class or functionality. - Maps well to requirements. - State machines model expected behavior. - Cover states, transitions, non-looping paths, loops. - Can also verify properties over models as part of verification (next class).